Hoohm/dropSeqPipe/docs/docs/Installation.md

-This pipeline is dependent on conda.
+#Installation

+DropSeqPipe is dependent upon the software management system `conda`.
+First step therefore is to install `miniconda3` a small version of `Anaconda` that includes conda, Python, the packages they depend on and a small number of other useful packages such as pip and zlib.

-### Step 1: Download and install miniconda3
+## Step 1: Download and install miniconda3
-First you need to download and install miniconda3:
+First you need to download and install miniconda3 by executing the commands below on the command line.

 for linux
 ```